palmenros/hyperspectral-lcmv-classifier/README.md

 # Hyperspectral LCMV Classifier

-This repository contains the source code for a fully hardware implementation of the LCMV Target Classifier for hyperspectral images.
+This repository contains the source code for a fully hardware implementation of the LCMV Target Classifier for hyperspectral images using LDL decomposition.

 The repo is organized as follows: